Burn scars treatment in London

 Burns sustained from thermal, chemical or electrical sources are one of the most common types of injuries and fortunately most burns are of a minor nature.
 Most of these minor burns are treated at home without seeing a medical professional while a smaller number are managed at walk-in urgent care centres by nurse practitioners.
 Whatever the cause of the burn, many burn injuries result in the formation of burn scars that may have both functional and aesthetic implications.
 Examples of common symptoms experienced from burn scars include an itchy sensation, tightness which may restrict joint movements especially if the scar crosses the joint and discomfort.
 Burn scars can also be appear unsightly and be a significant source of psychological distress which may in itself impair activities of daily living.
 Burn scars may appear darker or lighter than surrounding tissues and may be raised above surrounding skin or be sunken.
 Burn scars often have a smoother texture and can become easily irritated by extremes of temperature or minor trauma.

-At Centre for Surgery, our plastic surgeons and dermatologists are experts in burn scar treatments to alleviate functional impairment and improve cosmetic appearance often using a combined treatment approach which may involve the use of lasers, microneedling, steroid injection and surgical treatment to treat these challenging types of scar.
+At Centre for Surgery, our dermatologists and plastic surgeons are experts in burn scar treatments to alleviate functional impairment and improve cosmetic appearance often using a combined treatment approach which may involve the use of laser resurfacing, Morpheus8 microneedling, steroid injections and surgical treatment to treat these challenging types of scar.

 Types of burns scar